Swasthikkp/Data-driven-insights-hub/README.md

 ## Notes
 - Author: Swasthik K P
-- This project is structured to be ready for GitHub.
-No empty folders.
+- This project is structured to be ready for three completed tasks for the Codveda internship

 ## How to run
 1. Create a virtual environment